alicevision/Meshroom/INSTALL_PLUGINS.md

 - **Meshroom folder**: All plugin nodes and templates must be placed within a `./meshroom/` directory
 - **Configuration file (optional)**: `./meshroom/config.json` file allows to define custom environment variables for the plugin
-- **Virtual environment (optional)**: If you have specific dependencies, you can create a virtual environment in a folder with the plugin name and this python will be used when computing the node.
+- **Virtual environment (optional)**: If you have specific dependencies, you can create a virtual environment named "venv" in a folder and this Python will be used when computing the node.

 ## Example Structure